 A. In the broadest usage, "RC" means "radio controlled."
 The controller sends radio signals to a receiver that is located in a vehicle.
 These signals tell that particular vehicle what to do — accelerate, turn left, turn right, go backward, and other maneuvers.
 In entry-level models, this could actually be a controller with a wire that is attached to the vehicle.
 If this is the case, your child will need to follow closely behind the vehicle when operating it.
 Unless this is specifically what you are looking for, we recommend models with wireless controllers.

 A. Of course!
 Many RC cars are toys that are designed to race off-road through dirt and mud.
 To keep your vehicle running, you need to keep it clean.
 It's best to stay away from chemicals, so for dirt, use a dry, stiff paintbrush or a toothbrush and compressed air.
 If you've got mud, a cloth that has been moistened with a mild detergent, which won't harm the finish of the vehicle, is best.
 Additionally, you may need to lubricate some of the parts.
 Check your owner's manual to learn what is recommended or required for your particular RC car.

 Q. How long does it take to fully charge the battery in my RC car?

-A. While there are equations which allow you to calculate how long it should take to charge a battery, the best advice is to consult the instructions that came with your RC car.
-The information contained on these pages is specific and it comes from the manufacturer, so it should supersede any generic tips or "hacks" that you might find elsewhere.
+A. While there are equations that allow you to calculate how long it should take to charge a battery, the best advice is to consult the instructions that came with your RC car.
+The information contained on these pages is specific, and it comes from the manufacturer, so it should supersede any generic tips or "hacks" that you might find elsewhere.